thaitype/monguard/docs/legacy-document-handling.md

 ### Migration Compatibility

-MonGuard is designed for zero-downtime migration and works with existing MongoDB collections:
+Monguard is designed for zero-downtime migration and works with existing MongoDB collections:

 ```typescript
 // ✅ Drop-in replacement for existing MongoDB collections